-I am driven to train activists to develop new policies for social change
+I am driven to train advocates to develop new policies for social change

 Our communities face urgent problems of racial and ethnic economic inequality.
 They have to do with the criminal justice system, with earnings, with home ownership, and more.